-Global Sensitivity Analysis (SA) quantifies the relative importance of input model parameters (variables) in determining the value of the output variable.
+Global Sensitivity Analysis (GSA) quantifies the relative importance of input model parameters (variables) in determining the value of the output variable.
 GSA enables to identify key parameters whose uncertainly affects most of the output.
 It then can be used to rank variables, fix unessential variables or decrease dimensionality of the problem.
-I. Sobol' developed the most general SA method introducing global sensitivity indices.
+I. Sobol' developed the most general GSA method introducing global sensitivity indices.
 This method is an ideal tool for the analysis of complex multidimensional nonlinear models.
 Review on global GSA (Sobol' I., Kucherenko S. "Global Sensitivity Indices for Nonlinear Mathematical Models.
 Review", Wilmott Magazine, 2005, Vol. 2) can be downloaded here.
-The most recent paper on application of global SA in Monte Carlo Option Pricing.
-(Kucherenko S., Shah N. "The Importance of being Global.
+The most recent paper on application of GSA in Monte Carlo Option Pricing (Kucherenko S., Shah N. "The Importance of being Global.
 Application of Global Sensitivity Analysis in Monte Carlo option Pricing", Wilmott Magazine, 2007, Vol. 4) can be found here.
 See also a slide presentation on Application of GSA in Monte Carlo and Quasi Monte Carlo option Pricing here.
 Four different types of options and Greeks are considered.
 It is shown that the efficiency of Quasi Monte Carlo changes with the change of effective dimensions and it can be different not only for different payoffs but even for different Greeks for the same payoff.
 Methods and techniques of GSA and the difference between the nominal and effective dimensions, which is very important to understand the superior performance of Sobol' sequences even in very high dimensional problems are presented in this paper.